 - Repo agents are not allowed to “breach the peace” while doing their job.
 This means they can’t threaten you or use physical force.
 Nor can they access locked/fenced-in areas of your property without permission.
 Finally, repo agents must leave your property when asked.

 - Repo agents cannot damage your property.
 If you see this happen, document it and get statements from witnesses.

 - After your vehicle has been repossessed, you might be asking “Can I get my car back after repossession?”
 Your lender is required to send you a notice that outlines what you need to do to recover your car.
 This is what’s known as a “Notice of Intent to Sell Property.”

 Did the police obey the law?

 It’s not uncommon for the police to become involved during a car repossession.
-Sometimes the repo agent will ask the police to be there to defuse a potentially volatile situation.
+Sometimes the repo agent will ask the police to be there to diffuse a potentially volatile situation.
 Other times the consumer might call the police on the repossession company.

 However, there are limits to what the police can do.
 They aren’t allowed to assist the repo agent by ordering you to hand over your keys or threatening to arrest you.